Sean12697/RankManchesterTechAttendees/README.md

 How I have inserted items is through a lazy method, in which I use the `innerHTML` property of an element to add a string of HTML I build based on the JSON Object I create.

-This JSON Object is the `people` varible passed into the `display` function, the format is as follows:
+This JSON Object is the `people` varible passed into the `display` function, which then uses 'render' functions I have made in the JavaScript, the format for the JSON is as follows:

 ```json
 [{